Bit slicing

 Bit slicing is a technique for constructing a processor from modules of processors of smaller bit width, for the purpose of increasing the word length; in theory to make an arbitrary n-bit central processing unit (CPU).
 Each of these component modules processes one bit field or "slice" of an operand.
 The grouped processing components would then have the capability to process the chosen full word-length of a given software design.

-Bit slicing more or less died out due to the advent of the microprocessor.
+Bit slicing more or less died out due to higher integration of the microprocessor.
 Recently it has been used in arithmetic logic units (ALUs) for quantum computers and as a software technique, e.g. for cryptography in x86 CPUs.

 Operational details

 Bit-slice processors (BSPs) usually include 1-, 2-, 4-, 8- or 16-bit arithmetic logic unit (ALU) and control lines (including carry or overflow signals that are internal to the processor in non-bitsliced CPU designs).

-For example, two 4-bit ALU chips could be arranged side by side, with control lines between them, to form an 8-bit ALU (result need not be power of two, e.g. three 1-bit units can make a 3-bit ALU, thus 3-bit (or n-bit) CPU, while 3-bit, or any CPU with higher odd number of bits, hasn't been manufactured and sold in volume).
-Four 4-bit ALU chips could be used to build a 16-bit ALU.
-It would take eight chips to build a 32-bit word ALU.
+For example, two 4-bit ALU chips could be arranged side by side, with control lines between them, to form an 8-bit ALU.
+Any combination is possible: three 1-bit units could make a 3-bit ALU, or even more units to make an n-bit ALU.
+Four 4-bit ALU chips could be used to build a 16-bit ALU or eight chips to build a 32-bit word ALU.
 The designer could add as many slices as required to manipulate longer word lengths.

 A microsequencer or control ROM would be used to execute logic to provide data and control signals to regulate function of the component ALUs.